Akwa Ibom State: History

 In the pre-colonial period, what is now Akwa Ibom State was divided into various city-states like the Ibom Kingdom and Akwa Akpa before they later became a British protectorate in 1884 as a part of the Oil Rivers Protectorate.
 Prior to the British colonization, no central government had existed among the people of what is now Akwa Ibom State.
 The various ethnic peoples were largely organized into clan communities, based on kinship and relations.

 Several Scottish missionaries went to Calabar in 1848, and Ibono in 1887.
 The British government did not attempt to establish more control over the area until 1904.
 In that year, they organized the Enyong Division, encompassing the area of the current state of Akwa Ibom, with headquarters at Ikot Ekpene, a predominately Annang city.
-Noted Africanist Kaanan Nair, noted this city as the cultural and political capital of the Annang and Ibibio peoples.
-The greater Southeast was largely dominated by the majority Igbo people.
+Noted Africanist Kaanan Nair, noted this city as the cultural and political capital of the Annang people.
 The creation of Enyong Division encouraged collaboration among the numerous minority ethnic groups in the area.
 They created the Ibibio Welfare Union, later renamed Ibibio State Union.
 This social organization was first established as a local development and improvement forum for educated African persons and groups who in 1929 were still excluded from the colonial administration.
 It was dominated by British colonists and their appointees.

 In the early 1900s, the British actually gained formal control of the area before incorporating the protectorate (now renamed the Niger Coast Protectorate) into the Southern Nigeria Protectorate which later merged into British Nigeria; after the merger, much of modern-day Akwa Ibom became a centre of anti-colonial resistance during the Women's War and political activism through the Ibibio State Union.

 After independence in 1960, the area of now-Akwa Ibom was a part of the post-independence Eastern Region until 1967 when the region was split and the area became part of the South-Eastern State.
-Less than two months afterwards, the Igbo-majority former Eastern Region attempted to secede as the state of Biafra; in the three-year long Nigerian Civil War, now-Akwa Ibom was hard-fought over in the prelude to the Invasion of Port Harcourt while people from Akwa Ibom were persecuted by the Biafran forces as they were mainly non-Igbos.
+Less than two months afterwards, the Eastern Region attempted to secede as the state of Biafra; in the three-year long Nigerian Civil War, now-Akwa Ibom was hard-fought over in the prelude to the Invasion of Port Harcourt.
 At the war's end and the reunification of Nigeria, the South-Eastern State was reformed until 1976 when it was renamed Cross River State.

 Eleven years later, Cross River State was divided on 23 September 1987, by the Military Administration of General Ibrahim Badamosi Babangida.

 This division resulted in the creation of the state of Akwa Ibom, Uyo was chosen as the state capital in order to encourage development in all regions of the state.